mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/create-your-robot-kit.rst

 To help understand the options in this parameter file, see |ros| `Navigation 2 Packages Configuration Guide <https://navigation.ros.org/configuration/index.html>`__:

-With numerous parameters to configure, |intel| recommends referring to Navigation 2 documentation for a comprehensive understanding of the setup.
+With numerous parameters to configure, Intel® recommends referring to Navigation 2 documentation for a comprehensive understanding of the setup.

 The most important parameters to set are: